zeromq/rfc/43/README.md

 * A valid beacon SHALL: use a recognized header; use a body of the right size; and provide a non-zero mailbox port number.
 * A node that receives an invalid beacon SHALL discard it silently.
 A node MAY log the sender IP address for the purposes of debugging.
 * A node SHALL discard beacons that it receives from itself.
-* A node SHOULD ignore v2 beacons when operating in CURVE mode to avoid down-grade attacks.
+* A node SHALL ignore v2 beacons when operating in CURVE mode to avoid down-grade attacks.

 ## Security Aspects